Auburn Gresham, Chicago

-Auburn Gresham, most commonly referred to simply as Gresham, is one of the 77 official community areas of the city of Chicago, Illinois.
-It is located on the far south side of the city and was the original location of the South Side Irish Parade before it was relocated to the adjoining Beverly neighborhood immediately southwest.
+Auburn Gresham is a community area in Chicago, Illinois, on the far south side of the city.
+It was the original location of the South Side Irish Parade before it relocated to the adjoining Beverly neighborhood to the southwest.
+Its residents are mostly African American.

 Development

 Auburn Gresham's development as a community dates back to the early nineteenth century, when the area was defined primarily by small German and Dutch settlements.
 A later influx of Irish railroad workers and others lured to the South Side by newly extended city services in the late nineteenth century led to further residential and commercial growth.

 In the 1920s, the population increased nearly threefold, from 19,558 to 57,381.
 The plethora of bungalow-style housing and brick two-flat apartment buildings throughout Auburn Gresham serves as lasting evidence of the community's formative years.
+The Auburn Gresham Bungalow Historic District, featuring 264 brick Chicago bungalows built between 1918 and 1932, is listed on the National Register of Historic Places.

 Like most other Southside communities, Auburn Gresham suffered from blockbusting, rising crime, and white flight during the 1960s: the neighborhood was nearly 100% white in 1960, but flipped to being 69% black by the 1970 census.

 Transportation

-Auburn Gresham is serviced by a Metra commuter rail stop at W. 87th St. and Vincennes Ave., which provides daily inbound service to LaSalle Street Station in Chicago and outbound service to Joliet.
-Community leaders have long encouraged the construction of an additional Metra rail stop at W. 79th St. In 2014, the City of Chicago obtained a half-acre parcel of land on which to construct the station.
+Auburn Gresham is serviced by Gresham station, a Metra commuter rail stop at W. 87th St. and Vincennes Ave. which provides daily inbound service to LaSalle Street Station in Chicago and outbound service to Joliet.

+Community leaders have long encouraged the construction of an additional Metra rail stop at W. 79th St. In 2014, the City of Chicago obtained a half-acre parcel of land on which to construct the new Auburn Park station.
+As of 2025, the station is under construction.

 CTA red line stops at 79th St. and 87th St. are also available along the Dan Ryan Expressway in nearby Chatham.